-These oil-free Oven-Roasted Maple Pecans are a delicious vegan snack that’s super easy to make.
+These oil-free Oven-Roasted Maple Pecans are a delicious gluten-free, dairy-free snack that’s super easy to make.
 With the perfect balance of sweet and salty, these roasted pecans are irresistible.
 And, this roasted nut recipe only requires 4 ingredients and just 15 minutes to make!
 These maple glazed pecans are great for gifting too!Jump to Recipe

 ♪ Sometimes I feel like a nut, sometimes I…